“The responsibility is shared”: this pharmacologist deciphers the phenomenon of drug misuse

 How does the information come up?

 The Regional Pharmacovigilance Centers (CRPV) receive spontaneous reports of adverse effects sent by patients or healthcare professionals.
 For example, for departments 06, 83 and 05, it is the Nice-Alpes Côte d’Azur CRPV located at the Cimiez hospital (1).
-It is thanks to the meticulous examination of these notifications from the 31 CRPVs that a signal can be established nationally which, transmitted to the European agency, could lead to new restrictions of indications.
+It is thanks to the meticulous examination of these notifications from the 31 CRPVs that a signal can be established nationally which, transmitted to the European agency, might lead to new restrictions of indications.
 As was the case for fluoroquinolones in 2018.

 On November 15, 2018, the EMA effectively finalized a review of the serious, disabling and potentially irreversible adverse effects of these antibiotics.
 What happened next?